 - Don't make your document control procedure more complicated than necessary.
 While larger organizations often have complex processes, smaller organizations can use simpler approaches. - Limit distribution of the documents, especially in hardcopy format, to make the job easier.
-Consider preparing a list of who has hardcopies, showing who is responsible for each copy and where it is located. - Where possible, provide documents electronically to facilitate control.
+Consider preparing a list of who has hardcopies, showing who is responsible for each copy and where it is located.

+- " Use your company's existing systems, programs, tools, or other resources to support EMS documentation. - " Use samples provided under Tools & Procedures "as is" or as a starting point to developing your own. - Refer to the Compliance Leadership Program (CLP) matrix to fine-tune your documentation activities and protocols. - Refer to your Environmental Policy to ensure the process for EMS documentation and related activities are aligned with the goals of this policy. - Where possible, provide documents electronically to facilitate control.
 There are commercial software packages that can simplify document control. - To avoid unauthorized edits, distribute or post documents in a read-only format.
-Better yet, provide links to documents rather than attaching files, so staff will go to current versions instead of keeping local copies. - Include a list of documents (Tool 11-3: Sample Document Control Form) and an index to track revisions (see Tool 11-4: Sample Document Index Form) in your EMS manual. - Highlight changes (e.g. by using a different font color) to make it easy for readers to see the updates.

-Your document control procedure should make it clear who has the responsibility and authority for preparing documents, making changes, and keeping them up to date.
+Better yet, provide links to documents rather than attaching files, so staff will go to current versions instead of keeping local copies. - Include a list of documents (Tool 11-3: Sample Document Control Form) and an index to track revisions (see Tool 11-4: Sample Document Index Form) in your EMS manual. - Highlight changes (e.g. by using a different font color) to make it easy for readers to see the updates. - Your document control procedure should make it clear who has the responsibility and authority for preparing documents, making changes, and keeping them up to date.
 Procedure 11-2: Sample Procedure for Document Control is a document control procedure that you can modify.